MadeforMore/KalzTech_Task2/README.md

 # KalzTech_Task2
 A dynamic To-Do application built using pure JavaScript that uses DOM manipulation, events, and browser localStorage for permanent task storage.

+## You can test it here :-  https://madeformore.github.io/KalzTech_Task2/
 # Aryan To-Do App 📝

 A dynamic To-Do application built using **pure JavaScript** that demonstrates **DOM manipulation**, **event handling**, and **permanent data storage using browser localStorage**, without using any external libraries or copied UI.